Ellen Perez

 Ellen Perez (born 10 October 1995) is an Australian professional tennis player.

-Her career-high rankings in singles and doubles are world No. 162 and No. 7, achieved in August 2019 and in April 2024, respectively.
+On April 2024, she peaked at No. 7 in the WTA doubles rankings.

-She has won eight doubles titles on the WTA Tour, three doubles titles on the Challenger Tour, as well as two singles and 19 doubles titles on the ITF Circuit.
+Perez has won eight doubles titles on the WTA Tour with three doubles titles on the WTA Challenger Tour.

+She reached a best singles ranking of No. 162 in August 2019.
+On the ITF Circuit she has won 2 singles and 19 doubles titles.

 Perez made her major main-draw debut at the 2016 Australian Open in doubles with Belinda Woolcock; they lost in the first round to Jessica Moore and Storm Sanders.
 Perez made her first singles major appearance at the 2016 US Open, after winning the Australian Wildcard Play-off.

 Personal life

 Ellen is the daughter of John and Milića Perez.
 Ellen is of Spanish descent on her father's side and of Macedonian descent on her mother's side.
 She picked up a tennis racket at the age of three after receiving a totem tennis pole as a Christmas gift, and she started regular coaching at the age of seven.
 In 2012, she won the Gallipoli Youth Cup held in Ipswich, Queensland.

 She played three seasons of college tennis at the University of Georgia in the United States from 2014 to 2017.
 She was named an All-American five times across singles and doubles.